-Relevant Policy or Procedure(s): 2530 - Course Attendance; 2615 - Problem
+Relevant Policy or Procedure(s): 2530 - Course Attendance; 2615 - Problem Resolution (Students)

-Resolution (Students)

-Revision(s): 4/20/89; 1/14/08; 6/25/18; 10/1/21 (update)
+Approved by: President Date: 8/14/78 Revision(s): 4/20/89; 1/14/08; 6/25/18; 10/1/21 (update)

 2512 - Finals

 Barton expects all coursework to include the assessment of student learning with applicable measures for evaluating student performance.
 This expectation applies to all campus and outreach locations as well as all course delivery formats.
 The College encourages a cumulative course experience to evaluate the student's learning experience and recommends a final exam, paper, project or other activity applicable to the specific course of study.